fingerskier/manthra/README.md

 # Manthra

+People change when
+they hurt enough they have to, they see enough they're inspired to, they learn enough they want to, they recieve enough they're able to.
+  John C. Maxwell.

 If you love a flower, don't pick it up.
 Because if you pick it up it dies and it ceases to be what you love.
 So if you love a flower, let it be.